serioushare/Javascript-Property-Events/README.md

 # Javascript-Property-Events (JPE)

-JPE is a small Javascript library that adds events to user defined properties.
+JPE is a small JavaScript library that adds events to user defined properties.
 It does this by extending the 'Object.defineProperty' function.
 The descriptor argument (third argument) now accepts some extended properties that will define the base event handlers of the property.

 ## Definition